×

 When we asked people living in Malaysia what life is like and how people spend their time, they said:

 "Petaling Jaya, unlike the neighbouring Kuala Lumpur is more residential but a lot of multi nationals are located in this town as well.
 Lots of families prefer shopping in the weekends.
 And going out for food!
-Lots of food and the range is very diversified and international," said one expat who made the move to Petaling Jaya.
+Lots of food and the range is very diversified and international," explained one expat living in Petaling Jaya, Malaysia.

 Learn MoreGet Quote